Evidence

 • the translation of documents into English, as required.

-If you haven’t provided the relevant evidence within 10 working days of making your exceptional circumstances application, your application is unlikely to be considered unless you have explained the delay and we have agreed to you submitting your evidence outside this timeframe.
+If you haven’t provided the relevant evidence within the relevant deadline (10, or 5 working days depending on the application date) of making your exceptional circumstances application, your application is unlikely to be considered unless you have explained the delay and we have agreed to you submitting your evidence outside this timeframe.

 Who can provide evidence?